mandargujrathi/CycleCloud-Fluent-Win-Linux/README.md

 (2) Subscription whitelisted for Azure NetApp Files (ANF) \
 (3) Quota for HBv2 VM's in the Azure region of your choice \
 (4) Bring Your Own ANSYS Fluent License (HPC enabled) \
-(5) FLUIDS_2020R2_LINX64.tar must be uploaded to the blobs folder of the ANSYS Fluent project.
+(5) ANSYS Fluids Linux installation package, FLUIDS_2020R2_LINX64.tar, must be uploaded to the blobs folder of the ANSYS Fluent project.
 This can be obtained from the ANSYS website.

 ### Services used
 (1) Azure Cycle Cloud \